 Not all living walls are created equal.
 This means that just because a certain plant works in one living wall, it won’t necessarily thrive in another.
 There are a number of factors to consider when selecting the right plants for your living wall.
 Light, water, climate (warm/cold/wind) and position can all impact how well the plants in your living wall will thrive.

-At SRS, we have over 15 years’ experience and our foliage team has delivered more than 200 thriving gardens on iconic buildings in both New Zealand and Australia.
+At SRS, we have over 15 years’ experience, and our foliage team has delivered more than 200 thriving gardens on iconic buildings in both New Zealand and Australia.
 This expertise allows us to offer advice and assistance throughout the process, from design development to final delivery.

 Our trained botanist will help you select the best plants for your project, matching plant options to the known growing environment of every garden type on a building.
 With a focus on providing ecologically sustainable gardens, our preference is to use native plants where possible.